panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 ## 4. Arrow functions as methods

-What about the arrow function?
 Using an arrow function as a method isn't recommended, and here's why.

-Let's define the greet as a method, but using the arrow function syntax:
+Let's define the `greet()` as a method, but using the arrow function syntax:

 ```javascript
 const world = {